Packing d-dimensional balls into a d+1-dimensional container: Stabbing helps to pack similar unit hyperdisks

-We fix the angle~$\phi_0 = \arccos(1/\sqrt{3}) \approx 54.7^{\circ}$.
-This is the angle between the diagonal and an edge of the cube.
-In this section we consider a set~$\disks$ of unit-radius disks whose normal vector makes an angle of at most~$\phi_0$ with the positive~$z$-axis, that is, with the vector~$(0, 0, 1)$.
-We will show that the \stab and \pack problems are related by proving that an optimal solution to~\stab for~$\disks$ with respect to direction~$s = (0, 0, 1)$ provides a $42$-approximation to~\pack for~$\disks$.
-In the next section we will then extend this to arbitrary sets of disks.
+We fix the angle~$\phi_0 = \arccos(1/\sqrt{d+1})$.
+(For $d = 2$, $\phi_0 \approx 54.7^{\circ}$.)
+This is the angle between the diagonal and an edge of the $(d+1)$-dimensional hypercube.
+In this section we consider a set~$\disks$ of unit hyperdisks whose normal vector makes an angle of at most~$\phi_0$ with the positive~$x_{d+1}$-axis, that is, with the vector~$(0, 0, \dots, 0, 1)$.
+We will show that the \stab and \packAA problems are related by proving that an optimal solution to~\stab for~$\disks$ with respect to direction~$s = (0, 0, \dots, 0, 1)$ provides a constant-factor approximation to~\packAA for~$\disks$.
+In the next section we will then extend this to arbitrary sets of unit hyperdisks.